Introduction

 Internet Explorer’s support for client-side scripting languages, such as JavaScript, allowed web developers to create more dynamic and interactive web pages.
 And its support for tabbed browsing and RSS feeds helped to make web browsing more efficient and convenient for users.

-However, as mentioned earlier, Internet Explorer faced increasing competition from other web browsers in the late 2000s and early 2010s, and it eventually lost its dominant position to alternative web browsers such as Google Chrome, Firefox, and Safari.
+Internet Explorer faced increasing competition from other web browsers in the late 2000s and early 2010s.
+It eventually lost its dominant position to alternative web browsers such as Google Chrome, Firefox, and Safari.

 After years of enduring criticism and ridicule, Microsoft officially retired Internet Explorer on June 15, 2022.
 While the web browser was often the subject of jokes and complaints, it’s important to recognize the impact it had on the internet as a whole.
-The history of Internet Explorer is interesting to study as it reflects the evolution of the internet and the way we use it.
+The history of Internet Explorer is interesting – it reflects the evolution of the internet and the way we use it.

-When Internet Explorer was first introduced in 1995, the internet was still in its infancy, and few people had even heard of it.
+When Internet Explorer was first introduced in 1995, the internet was still in its infancy.
+Few people had even heard of it.
 Over the years, Internet Explorer helped to bring the internet to the masses, introducing millions of people to this revolutionary technology.
-While it may have had its fair share of issues, there’s no denying the role it played in shaping the modern internet as we know it today.
+It may have had its fair share of issues.
+But there’s no denying the role it played in shaping the modern internet as we know it today.
 Understanding the history of Internet Explorer can give us insight into the development of the internet and how it has shaped our world.